Mississauga Child Custody Lawyers

 - the mental and physical health of each spouse;

 - the child’s relationship with each spouse; and

 These items are considered the “best interests of the child”.
 While these considerations are a starting point for determining what the best interests of the child are, they are by no means exhaustive.
 There are other factors that the court takes into consideration.
 The court may also consider special accommodations that the child may require.

 Determining whether you receive custody will depend on your ability to care for and discipline your child, your ability to juggle work life with family life, and your ability to ensure that your child’s standard of life is not reduced as a result of the separation and divorce.

 Joint / Shared

-Joint or shared custody occurs when parents of the child share physical and legal custody of the child.
-A typical physical custody arrangement includes an arrangement in which one parent has the child 50% of the time and the other parent has the child 50% of the time.
+Joint or shared custody occurs when parents of the child share physical and legal custody.
+A typical physical custody arrangement could be one in which one parent has the child 50% of the time and the other parent has the child 50% of the time.
 Arrangements do not have to be 50/50.
 Depending on work schedules and other commitments, the arrangement could be 70/30, 60/40, and so on.

 Sole / full

 Obtaining full custody of your child can feel like the only option when a marriage breaks down.
 There are often conflicting personalities and opinions on how the children will be raised.
 Requesting full custody of your children should not be daunting.
 In determining the best path for sole or full legal custody, Tailor Law firm gets your point across by zealously arguing for your child’s best interests.